-New Zealand lost 845 soldiers in just a few hours, and suffered some 3,700 casualties throughout the day.
+New Zealand lost approximately 845 soldiers in just a few hours, and suffered some 3,700 casualties throughout the day.
 Passchendaele soon became a byword for the horror of the First World War.
 In terms of lives lost, it remains the single most disastrous day in New Zealand history.

 Passchendaele was the New Zealand Division’s first major defeat, and morale amongst the men fell dangerously low.
 Many of the men grieved for friends and fellow soldiers, and felt frustration and anger at the British High Command for pushing ahead with the seemingly pointless attack.

 Sidney Stanfield's story

 "People were wildly enthusiastic over the war at that period, up until well on in the war up to perhaps Passchendaele 1917 when the big casualty lists, you know, a whole column in the newspapers."